emmanuel1-byte/library-management-system/readme.md

   - **Borrow Books**: Members can borrow books if copies are available.
   - **Return Books**: Members can return borrowed books, updating the availability in the library.
-  - **Transaction Management**: Track borrowing and return activities, including due dates and return dates.
+  - **Transaction Management**: Track borrowing and return activities

-- **Overdue Management and Notifications**

-  - **Overdue Notifications**: Notify members of overdue books.

 - **Transaction History**
   - **Admin and Member Views**: Members can view their borrowing history, while admins can view all transactions.